Create A Weekly Cleaning Schedule For Your Home

 A weekly schedule takes the huge task of “cleaning the house” and breaks it down into bite-size chunks.
 A little bit Monday, a different bit Tuesday, etc.

-Instead of procrastinating because you dread the task so much or don’t have the time or energy, the schedule lets you maintain a clean and tidy home without feeling overwhelmed.
+Instead of procrastinating because you dread the task so much or don’t have the time or energy, the schedule lets you maintain a clean and uncluttered home without dreading the work involved.

 Weekly Cleaning Checklist Example